 What happens to the tree after?

-as been donated to Habitat for Humanity and is used to help a family build their home.
+Since 2007, lumber milled from the Rockefeller Center Christmas Tree has been donated to Habitat for Humanity and is used to help a family build their home.